-I’ve recently noticed more fans pointing Gatling guns at the shift in Pokemon art style.
+I’ve noticed an influx of fans pointing Gatling guns at the shift in Pokémon art style.
 While the series is under fire for increasing chibi/kawaii themes in design, I’d argue that this has been present since the days of Ruby and Sapphire.

 If you’ve hopped in here with a torch and pitchfork in hand, welcome aboard.
 Although, fair warning: I’m going to argue the shift in art style is natural.

 Before we get there, I want to discuss the original artist team and the roles they played.
 I want to list their known design credits and paint visuals of the designs that plopped into the oven first.
 I want to share the artist’s narrative of clashing visions.